 Similarly, an inability to ejaculate is a sign that it might be time to visit a doctor.

-The testes house a man’s sperm, so testicle health is paramount to male fertility.
+The testes house a man’s sperm, so testicle health is paramount to male infertility.
 Small or firm testicles could indicate potential issues that should be explored by a medical practitioner.

 Around 15 to 20 percent of couples trying to conceive will have trouble with infertility.
 Female factor infertility is typically to blame 40 percent of the time, while male factor infertility is the cause of issues 30 to 40 percent of the time.
 A combination of these factors leads to infertility 20 to 30 percent of the time.